Fifty Three Matrix Factorizations: A systematic approach

 \section{Matrix factorizations of invertible matrices}

-In this section we discuss the matrix factorizations of invertible matrices, arising from the generalized Cartan decompositions of $\Gl_\beta(n)$.
+In this section we discuss matrix factorizations of invertible matrices arising from the generalized Cartan decompositions of $\Gl_\beta(n)$.
 We obtain seven matrix factorizations: $\fact{7}$ to $\fact{13}$.
-The complete list of matrix factorizations obtained in this section is summarized in Table \ref{tab:gllist}.

-The generalized Cartan triple (defined in Section \ref{sec:gencartantheory}, \eqref{def:gencartantriple}) $(G, K_\sigma, K_\tau)$ of each $\fact{m}$ is as follows with $G=\Gl_\beta(n)$.
+The generalized Cartan triple \eqref{def:gencartantriple}, $(G, K_\sigma, K_\tau)$, of each $\fact{m}$ is as follows with $G=\Gl_\beta(n)$.
 Each category as listed may have a $\beta=1,2,4$ version or may only have two of the three values for $\beta$ providing a grand total of 17 possibilities.